 - Financial management records,

-- LMI Benefit,
+- LMI benefit,

-- Program Outreach Efforts,
+- Program outreach efforts,

-- Administrative Files,
+- Administrative files,

-- Individual Project Files, and
+- Individual project files, and

-- On-site Inspection of completed projects.
+- On-site inspection of completed projects.

 Program staff work with grantees to correct any identified deficiencies through the monitoring process.
+DEHCR annually lists its monitoring plan for the program year on its website including monitoring goals by program.